Parish Council and District Council Elections

 Local Elections 2023 image

-The last election of parish and district councillors was in 2019 and on May 4th we all get the chance to vote on who we want to represent us at our Parish Council and District Council for the next four years.
+The last election of parish and district councillors was in 2023 and in May 2027 we all get the chance to vote on who we want to represent us at our Parish Council and District Council for the following four years.

-This is not a General election, which is due next year, so the UK Government will remain in office whatever the outcome, but it is a chance for you to vote for who you feel will best represent your views and fight your corner on the local issues that affect us all.
+This is not a General election, so the UK Government will remain in office whatever the outcome, but it is a chance for every registered voter in the district to vote for who they feel will best represent their views and fight their corner on the local issues that affect us all.

 An election will be contested if the number of valid nominations received exceeds the seats for any particular district council ward, parish or parish ward area.